ajhenry/pbenv/readme.md

 ## Usage

 ```
+envcli -h
+Loads env files into export statements and adds them to your clipboard

-envcli [-h] <env file>
+envcli [-h] [-v] [-f filename]
 options:
-h           Print this Help.
+h     Print this help
+v     Enable verbose mode
-env file    Path of an env file to load
+f     Path of an env file to load
 ```